 Aktiv Chemistry's Question Bank includes a helpful feature that marks what questions have been previously assigned as you work on new assignments on the button where you would add it or remove it from the current assignment.

-The Total Time Limit of your Quiz is also an important factor in preventing unwanted collaboration amongst students.
+The Total Time Limit of your Quiz is also an important factor in preventing unwanted collaboration among students.
 Generally, we recommend giving enough time so that a student who has mastered the material can comfortably complete the quiz, but not too much more than that.
 Aktiv Chemistry helps determine the time limit by providing Suggested Times for each question in the bank and also tallies the suggested time.
 To view the suggested time, look after the Total Time Limit setting in the Scheduling tab of the settings for the Quiz.

 Even though Aktiv Chemistry's Suggested Times can be a good guide, we do recognize that every course and group of students is different.
 For this reason, we recommend previewing Timed Quizzes in a Trial course to make sure your Total Time Limit is appropriate.
 This can be accomplished using the following steps:

-B. Create and publish your Timed Quiz in your existing or new Trial course.
+Create and publish your Timed Quiz in your existing or new Trial course.
 This will allow only you, as the instructor, to see the Quiz.
-NOTE: You can always copy the Timed Quiz from another course.
-Additional Article: Copying Assignments
+NOTE: You can always copy the Timed Quiz from another assignment as shown in this article.

-C. Use Aktiv Chemistry's View as Student mode under the gear icon in the top right to preview the Timed Quiz as a student in your Trial Course.
-You can view the screenshots below as a visual guide.
+Use Aktiv Chemistry's View as Student mode under the icon in the top right to preview the Timed Quiz as a student in your Trial Course.

 The Aktiv Learning team is here to help all instructors who need help when using the platform.
-For any general questions, email firstname.lastname@example.org.
-Support hours are Monday-Friday 9 AM - 12 AM, Saturdays & Sundays 12 PM - 6 PM.
-All times Eastern.
+For any additional questions, email firstname.lastname@example.org.